Prolonged Jaundice Service

 Your Health Visitor, Midwife or GP may refer you to this clinic for an assessment to see if they need a blood test.

-The Prolonged Jaundice Service is run by Debby Sainsbury and Tracey Elvins with the Lead Consultant, Dr Maria Tsakmakis.
+The Prolonged Jaundice Service is run by Debby Sainsbury, Tracey Elvins and Nicky Harvey with the Lead Consultant, Dr Maria Tsakmakis.

 We will send you an appointment with details of where to come, a map, a leaflet explaining prolonged jaundice a little more and our telephone number should you wish to contact us.